ProGamerGov/AliceVision/INSTALL.md

 * Cuda >= 7.0 (feature extraction and depth map computation)
 * OpenGV (rig calibration and localization)

-Building the project using vcpkg (recommended on Windows)
+Building the project using Vcpkg (recommended on Windows)
 --------------------------------
 [Vcpkg](https://github.com/Microsoft/vcpkg) is a tool that helps with the acquiring, building, and management of C/C++ libraries.
 AliceVision's required dependencies can be built with it.
-Follow the [installation guide](https://github.com/Microsoft/vcpkg/blob/master/README.md#quick-start) to setup vcpkg.
+Follow the [installation guide](https://github.com/Microsoft/vcpkg/blob/master/README.md#quick-start) to setup Vcpkg.

-**Note**: while started as a Windows only project, vcpkg recently became cross-platform.
+**Note**: while started as a Windows only project, Vcpkg recently became cross-platform.
 In the scope of AliceVision, it has only been tested on Windows.

-To build AliceVision (with Alembic support) using vcpkg:
+To build AliceVision (with Alembic support) using Vcpkg:
 1. Setup the environment

 Windows: due to incompatibilities between CUDA and Visual Studio 2017, Visual 2015 toolset must be used to build AliceVision.